YWCA Board & Staff

 Bringing great leadership experience to the YW board from being an Air Force veteran, to having her own leadership coaching business.
 As a past Director of Courage Connections, Isak sees the impact of violence on people’s lives every day.
 Isak considers reconnecting/re-engaging the YWCA with the community to be an important board goal.
 She says: “The YW is one of our community's best kept secrets.
 Yet, it is uniquely placed to bring together agencies, the University and the community to make UC more compassionate, more responsive, more collaborative, and more of a ‘So *this* is how you make things work!’ kind of community.
 And I very much want to be a part of making it happen.”
 Isak and her partner are raising three wonderful children, but they aren’t allowed to ride her motorcycle.

 Originally from Springfield, IL and the surrounding area, Lisa moved to Champaign-Urbana in 2011.
-After a few years working in a runaway and homeless youth shelter - Roundhouse, which has since closed it's doors - first as a volunteer and then as a full time staff member - Lisa was moved to return to U of I in 2016 for her Master’s in Social Work, which is currently in progress.
-Concurrently, Lisa has been working as an online book seller in conjunction with Urbana-Champaign Books to Prisoners since 2015, helping to bring in revenue for the non-profit which provides free books to incarcerated people throughout Illinois.
+After a few years working in a runaway and homeless youth shelter - Roundhouse, which has since closed it's doors, Lisa was moved to return to U of I in 2016 for her Master’s in Social Work, which she received in 2019.
+Concurrently, Lisa has been an online book seller since 2015, operating AikiFox Books, which works in conjunction with Urbana-Champaign Books to Prisoners, helping to bring in revenue for the non-profit which provides free books to incarcerated people throughout Illinois.

 Director of Operations and Human Resources, Pixo, Inc.